DahaoTang/prompt-engineering-based-ai-english-tutor/deeplearning.ai/test.md

-# Inferring
+# Transforming

-In this lesson, you will infer sentiment and topics from product reviews and news articles.
+In this notebook, we will explore how to use Large Language Models for text transformation tasks such as language translation, spelling and grammar checking, tone adjustment, and format conversion.

 ## Setup